MMahmoudd/Go-Medical/README.md

 ### `assets`

-The assets directory contains your uncompiled assets such as Stylus or Sass files, images, or fonts.
+The assets directory contains your uncompiled assets such as Stylus or Sass files or fonts.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/assets).